-Having worked on many older 70’s and 80’s cars and trucks at first I thought no big deal just need to swap out the external voltage regulator.
+Having worked on many older 70’s and 80’s cars and trucks at first, I thought it was no big deal just needed to swap out the external voltage regulator.

-To my surprise the voltage regulator now comes built into the onboard-computer which used is around $400-$600 dollars.
+To my surprise, the voltage regulator now comes built into the onboard computer, which used is around $300-$600 dollars.

-To my surprise there were many others with the same thought and experience doing what I was looking for.
+To my surprise, there were many others with the same thought and experiences doing what I was looking for.

-Here are the parts I use.
-A junk yard also might have these parts on the cheap or they can be ordered online and are low-cost parts.
+Below are the parts I use.
+A junkyard also might have these parts on the cheap, or they can be ordered online and are low-cost parts.

 All the parts should be less than $30-$35 dollars on eBay or Amazon.

 - 14 Gauge wire (I color code mine red, black and green for good ground.)

 - Screws to hold the regulator in place.

 - Wire Nuts (I solder the connections together, but some people use wire nuts.)